 My ups and downs

 After waiting so long for a decision from Miami it was disappointing and frustrating to get waitlisted.
-It was even worse to get the bad news just before the regional DECA championships.
-But I pulled myself together, and hours later my partner and I took first place in the DECA competition!
-I thought, if I can win a competition like this, it's okay if Miami doesn't want me.
-It's their loss.
-We ended up winning the state championships and went on to the international competition where we took sixth place.
-A little part of me couldn't help thinking, "In your face, Miami!"
+But it was even worse to get the news just before the regional DECA championships.
+I was upset, but I pulled myself together, and hours later my partner and I took first place in the DECA competition!
+I thought, if I can win a competition like this, it’s okay if Miami doesn’t want me.
+It’s their loss.
+We ended up winning the state championships and went onto the international competition where we took sixth place.
+A little part of me couldn’t help thinking “In your face, Miami!”

 What I learned

-I realized later that OU was a much better fit for me—not just because of its sales program, but because of its campus environment.
+I realized later that OU was a much better fit for me -- not just because of its sales program, but because of the campus environment.
 While I liked the preppiness and Greek life at Miami, it also felt more exclusive to me.
-OU's campus felt more casual and laid back (I can go to class in my sweats if I want to), as well as more diverse ethnically and socioeconomically.
-On my multiple visits to OU, the students were all so welcoming.
+OU’s campus has a laid back feeling.
+I know I’ll feel comfortable going to class in my sweats if I want to.
+The students are so welcoming and are also more diverse ethnically and socioeconomically.
 I am definitely going to be more comfortable there.

 The money factor

 My parents agreed to pay only for in-state tuition.
-If I chose a college out-of-state, I'd have to pay for the difference.
+If I chose a college out-of-state, I’d have to pay for the difference.
 This ruled out Indiana University.
 I was ecstatic when I was accepted there, but tuition was twice the cost of my Ohio schools.
-OU was not only less expensive, it gave me a merit scholarship covering about 10 percent of my costs.
+Fortunately, OU gave me a merit scholarship covering about 10 percent of my costs.
 My parents will cover the rest.

-While the Common Application makes applying to your schools easier (technically, you fill out one application and send it to all your schools), there are many details within the application that are time consuming.
+- While the Common Application makes applying to your schools easier because you fill out one application and send it to all your schools, there are many details within the application that are time consuming.
 I found it helpful to complete the Common App a little bit at a time, as you can save your application and come back to it later.

-Make sure you understand the early admission policies of the schools you are applying to.
-If you can, apply for Early Action, but remember that applying early doesn't always mean you'll receive a clear decision of accepted or denied right away.
+- If you can, apply for early action.
+Just remember that applying early doesn’t always mean you’ll get a clear decision of accepted or denied.
 You could get deferred into the regular decision pool.
 So try to be patient.